waterswims/NanoMagMC/README.md

     * x: Weibull (swiss cheese) sphere (Requires WEIBULLFACT)

-    * o: Hexagonal columns in a rough cube

-    * f: Face Centered Tetragonal in a cube

 * ISPERIO: Boolean value to determine if the boundary conditions of the lattice are periodic or not.
 0 for non=periodic, 1 for periodic.
 (Note, for some shapes this makes little or no difference. i.e. A Weibull shape.)

 * LATTPADDING: Adds a 'pad' of empty lattice sites around your lattice.
 Takes a number signifying the depth of this pad.